The 26 Best Things to do in Loreto

 Are blue whales sighted in Loreto, Mexico?

 Yes, Loreto is actually one of the best places in the world to see blue whales.
-To be in with a chance to spot the world’s largest animal you’ll need to time your trip between January-March and book onto a licensed tour, like this one we took with Loreto Sea and Land Tours.
+To be in with a chance to spot the world’s largest animal you’ll need to time your trip between January and March and book onto a licensed tour.
+Blue Whale Watching in Loreto is a magical experience.

 Neon coloured letters spell out "Loreto" on the seafront.

-The best things to do in Loreto, Mexico
+Now you know the best things to do in Loreto, Mexico!

 Read next: